lupine-moon/react.sc.starter/README.md

 Starter project for React built using Typescript, MobX, Styled Components, and Webpack.
 We leverage [Create React App Configuration Override](https://github.com/sharegate/craco) in order to provide custom build functionality.

+We also use [btcsrc.io](https://bitsrc.io/lupine-moon) to create shareable / reusable components.

 ## Getting Started

 To get started clone the repository and run: